 That’s how many years it has been going on…the Thanksgiving Potluck that I attend…37 years and counting.
 That’s more years than I was old when I started coming to it.
-Duncan was not quite two years old.
+My son was not quite two years old.
 He’s nearly thirty-three now.
 I’ve not come to all thirty-seven of the gatherings.
 I’ve probably missed about seven or so when life found me in other cities at other gatherings.
 But, this gathering, with dearest longtime friends, is where my heart is.

 There are tremendous home cooks and bakers among us, and it goes without saying that there is quite an array of delicious sides and pies to share.
 Yesterday was no exception.
 Our hosts always make a big bowl of eggnog, which we dip into while the turkeys (one roasted in the oven and a second one smoked outside) finish up.
 I made two pies–one savory and one sweet.